documentationfor yFiles for HTML 3.0.0.1

 Layout

 Layout defines the position of objects in space.
-Referring to graphs, layout defines the position of nodes and bends in a two or three dimensional space.
+For graphs, the layout defines the position of nodes and bends in two or three-dimensional space.

-In computing, layout is the process of calculating these positions, often with respect to various constraints.
+In computing, layout is the process of calculating these positions, often considering various constraints.
 See also layout algorithm.

 Top